GreensboroAI/CNN-LSTM/README.md

 My plan is to have fun with this and perhaps use short 15frame anime clips.
 Perhaps during powerup or fighting scenes.
 We will see what the model predicts will happen next:)

+The model will likely need to be changed for larger and more complex inputs, perhaps more/different layers.
+As we go along we will experiment.